adasomg/the-missing-clojure-intro/README.md

 <b id="f5">5</b> __Maven Central__ is Maven's main repository.
 But unlike _npm_, the _Maven_ world relies less on a single repository.
 In fact most Clojure libraries are hosted on [clojars](https://clojars.org/) rather than Maven Central.
-Even cooler than that when you use Maven your own computer also works essentially like a repository.
+Even cooler, when you use Maven, your machine also has its local Maven repository.
-If you're developing locally you can install artifacts into your local repo and it all works.
+You can install artifacts into your local repo and it works just like remote ones.
 `lein install` will do exactly that.[↩](#a5)

 <b id="f6">6</b>
-If you want to make our java and lein installation permanent, move `java11` to a better location like `C:\java11` and `lein.bat` to somewhere like `C:\lein\lein.bat` then add `C:\java11\bin` and `C:\lein` to your PATH.
+If you want to make our java and lein installations permanent, move `java11` to a better location like `C:\java11` and `lein.bat` to, say, `C:\lein\lein.bat` then add `C:\java11\bin` and `C:\lein` to your PATH.
-If you don't know how to do that on Windows press `Win+R`, type `rundll32 sysdm.cpl,EditEnvironmentVariables` and press Enter.
-Under `System Variables` select `Path` and press `Edit`.

-Example:
+Don't know how to do that?
+See this example:
 ```powershell
 # you need to open this powershell prompt as an Administrator
 PS C:\Windows\system32> cd ~